misterbl/star-wars-directory/README.md

 - Bootstrap classes and components for faster development.
 - Formik for the forms instead of Redux forms, for performance purposes
 - Jest and Enzyme for testing
+- Twilio api for sending sms to users

 ## Getting Started